South African art galleries: Gauteng

 Bronkhorstspruit Dam (see website for directions)

-The Anton Smit Sculpture Park, three hectares in size, are situated on the northern side of the Bronkhorstspruit Dam, on a plateau over looking the water.
+The Anton Smit Sculpture Park is situated on the northern side of the Bronkhorstspruit Dam.
 It features a backdrop of natural limestone formations, manicured lawns and succulent gardens, highlighted by an expansive collection of monumental sculptures and installations.
 Only 40 minutes from Pretoria and an hour from Johannesburg, the Park is a destination of creativity attracting tourists and art buyers.

 Website ART AFRICA